safams23/safams23/README.md

 # ✨ ABOUT SAFA :
-Im passionate about learning programming and AI and applying them to create new ideas .
 Creative , Curious and currently self studying .
+Im Passionate about exploring programming and artificial intelligence.

 ## 🌐 Socials: